meksone/WP-Shadow-Links/README.md

 |.mk-linkwrapper    | Yes | used for the styling of the wrapper for the links; useful if you want inline (default) or stacked design.
 Use **diplay:flex** for maximum flexibility

-## 🔐Security Notes
+## 🔐 Security Notes

 When adding target="_blank", the script automatically includes rel="noopener noreferrer" for security reasons.
 This prevents the new page from accessing the window.opener property and protects against potential security vulnerabilities.

-## 🛠️To do and corrections

-Whilst it's a completely functional script, there's still rooms for improvement; I want to  point out some little details that I want to correct in the near future:

-- ~~in the **setLinkAttributes** function, the link has a hover message that is hardcoded (linkElement.title = `Send email to ${emailData.email}@${emailData.domain}`;); i plan to make this configurable using another data-attribute~~ ✅ Done in 0.1.5
-- ~~also in the same function, there's hardcoded class called **mailto-link** that I want to make configurable through another data-attribute, different from data-class that has a different purpose~~ ✅ Done in 0.1.7 - this class remains hardcoded and was renamed in "mk-mailto-link", used for styling in custom CSS if needed
-- implement a more extented support for Languages, using language codes (like en_EN, de_DE and so on) for defining title attributes; maybe a good approach is to dinamically detects if a language code is appended to a text field and then use it if matched with tha page language.

-### ℹ️Disclaimer
+### ℹ️ Disclaimer

-Please consider I'm not a professional developer; I'm an **IT professional for over two decades** who loves to create websites using **WordPress** and I have basic knownledge of programming languages and techniques and related security practices.
-If you plan to use this script please consider to personally review the code and do the necessary changes to accommodate to your case.
+Please consider I'm not a professional developer, or to say it better: programming is not my main activity.<br>**I'm working in IT since 90's**, I've ever loved to create websites and when **WordPress** has appeared I've choose it to be my main tool.
+If you plan to use this script in production, please consider to personally review the code and do the necessary changes to accommodate to your case.
+Or simply, don't use it.

-⚠️**The script is offered "as-is" without any guarantee, use it at your own risk! ⚠️**
+⚠️**The script/plug-in is offered "as-is" without any guarantee, use it at your own risk! ⚠️**

-<br>**(sorry, I must say this, there's a lot of bad people out there! 😅)**
+**(sorry, I must say this, there's a lot of bad people out there! 😅)**

-### 🤖AI Disclaimer
+### 🤖 AI Disclaimer

 As previously stated, I'm not a professional developer and I've used AI (Claude 4 Sonnet) to create and test this script; though, I've personally tested on my environment and I'm feeling confident to use in public exposed sites.
 Feel free to review, modify, fork, suggest, ignore it or whatever else you want